Yandex Cloud

 --url 'https://mdb.api.cloud.yandex.net/managed-kafka/v1/clusters/<cluster_ID>/hosts'

-2. View the server response to make sure the request was successful.
-The FQDN is specified in the response under hosts[].name.
+2. Check the server response to make sure your request was successful.
+You will find the FQDN in the hosts[].name field of the response.

 grpcurl \